ToriCake/ToriCake/README.md

 DO NOT COPY ANY OF MY SKINS ON PONYTOWN UNLESS WE'RE CLOSE!
 I WILL IMMEDIATELY WARN OTHER PEOPLE ABOUT YOU AND HIDE YOU!
 INSPO IS OKAY, BUT NO COPYING!!
 ALSO FANART IS FINE!
 PLEASE SEND THE FANART TO MY DISC PLEASE! ❤️

-Some of my friends on Pony Town: Geo/Bug/Coco, Elly, Jeremy/Hobie, Springbonnie, Blaze, 2D , Doppio/Mochii, Tetra, etc.
+Some of my friends on Pony Town: Geo/Bug/Coco, Doppio/Mochii, Tetra, etc.

 My Discord and where my other socials are: toricake_95._